cpsou/OfficeDocs-DeployOffice/office/2016/security/remove-reset-file-passwords.md

 > [!NOTE]
 > - If you want information about passwords in a personal copy of Office 2016, see [Protect a document with a password](https://support.microsoft.com/topic/05084cc3-300d-4c1a-8416-38d3e37d6826) or [Protect an Excel file](https://support.microsoft.com/office/7359d4ae-7213-4ac2-b058-f75e9311b599).
-> - If you are an IT Professional looking to remove or reset passwords in Office 2016 files within your organization, for example if an employee has left the organization and you do not know the password, you're at the right place, so keep reading. |
+> - If you're an IT professional who needs to remove or reset passwords in Office 2016 files in your organization, this article helps you do it.
+For example, you might lose a password when an employee leaves.
+Keep reading to learn more. |

 <a name="BKMK_Overview"> </a>